hazelcast/management-center-docker/README.md

 The commands defined by the variables are executed before starting the Management Center in the listed order.

-## Start with a preconfigured admin user
+## Start with a Preconfigured Admin User
-[Start with a preconfigured admin user]: #start-with-a-preconfigured-admin-user
+[Start with a Preconfigured Admin User]: #start-with-a-preconfigured-admin-user

 You can start the Management Center with an administrative user by setting the following optional environmental variables:
 ```